jonny-gg/igroot/components/transfer/index.en-US.md

 Transfer the elements between two columns in an intuitive and efficient way.

-One or more elements can be selected from either column, one click on the proper 'direction' button, and the transfer is done.
-The left column is considered the 'source' and the right column is considered the 'target'.
+One or more elements can be selected from either column, one click on the proper `direction` button, and the transfer is done.
+The left column is considered the `source` and the right column is considered the `target`.
 As you can see in the API description, these names are reflected in.

 ## API